 As before, our system demands that the second be the correct entailment.
-This constitutes the formulation of quantum mechanics within our system: 'clicks' are registered then the wave-function is derived.
+This will in fact constitute the formulation of quantum mechanics within our system: 'clicks' are registered then the wave-function is derived.
 Let us now investigate in the following section the consequences of this formulation.

-5.4 Interpretation of Quantum Physics
+5.4 Formulation of Quantum Physics